-R. Jonathan Henderson, MD, obtained a Bachelor of Science Degree at LSU in Baton Rouge in microbiology.
-After receiving his M.D. at LSU Medical Center in Shreveport, he completed his internship and residency in Urology at LSUMC Hospital.
+Dr. Henderson obtained a Bachelor of Science Degree in Microbiology from Louisiana State University in Baton Rouge.
+After receiving his MD from LSU Medical Center in Shreveport, he completed his Internship and Residency in Urology at LSUMC Hospital.
 During this time, he authored a number of papers and presentations.
-Dr. Henderson spent the next six years in practice in Alabama where he specialized in treating disorders of the female bladder and laparoscopy.
-During this time, he served as a representative of Alabama to the Southeastern Section of the American Urology Association.
-He also served as an assistant clinical professor of Urology at the University of Alabama.
+Dr. Henderson spent the next six years in practice in Alabama, where he specialized in treating disorders of the female bladder and laparoscopy.
+During this time, he served as a representative of Alabama in the Southeastern Section of the American Urology Association.
+He also served as an Assistant Clinical Professor of Urology at the University of Alabama in Tuscaloosa.
 Dr. Henderson is certified by the American Board of Urology.
-He is a member of the American Urologic Association, Shreveport Medical Society, Louisiana State Medical Society, the Society of Laparoscopic Surgeons, and the Alpha Omega Alpha Medical Honor Society.
-He has been on the LUGPA Board of Directors since 2011 and is currently serving as Secretary.
+He is a member of the American Urologic Association, the Shreveport Medical Society, the Louisiana State Medical Society, the Society of Laparoscopic Surgeons, and the Alpha Omega Alpha Medical Honor Society.
+He has been on the LUGPA Board of Directors since 2011, and is currently serving as Secretary.

 Articles by R. Jonathan Henderson, MD